 Add page numbering to documents in a book.

 Create running headers or running footers that use text variables such as the create date, filename, or the current heading or title.

 Create a “Page x of y” effect in which x is the current page and y is the total number of pages.

-Insert a Current Page Number marker for x, and insert the Last Page Number text variable for y (choose Type > Text Variables > Insert Variable > Last Page Number).
+Insert a Current Page Number marker for x, and insert the Last Page Number text variable for y (select Type > Text Variables > Insert Variable > Last Page Number).

 Create a “Continued on page x” story jump.